hedronvision/bazel-make-cc-https-easy/README.md

 ## Other Projects Likely Of Interest

-If you're using Bazel for C or C++, it's likely you're also in need of a better tooling, like helping your editor understand your code and provide autocomplete.
+If you're using Bazel for C or C++, you'll likely also want some of our other tooling, like...

-If so, please check out our other project, [hedronvision/bazel-compile-commands-extractor](https://github.com/hedronvision/bazel-compile-commands-extractor).
+1. Helping your editor understand your code and provide autocomplete: [hedronvision/bazel-compile-commands-extractor](https://github.com/hedronvision/bazel-compile-commands-extractor)
+2. A way to use std::filesystem across platforms--which this repo already uses under the hood: [hedronvision/bazel-cc-filesystem-backport](https://github.com/hedronvision/bazel-cc-filesystem-backport)